Organ students can earn a degree in the Music Performance program.

 Detailed information about the sequence and contents of the program can be found in the Organ (master’s) module overview.

 The following instruments are currently available for instruction or exams in the Organ major in cooperation with the churches: The University’s own concert and instruction organ with a total of 57 stops in the Albertus Magnus church, the Karl Schuke organ of the Melanchthon church in the institute building (IV/ped./50 stops), the Göckel organ in St. Peter (III/ped./57 stops), the Rieger organ in St. Margareta (III/ped./40).
 In addition, the University has access to instruments by the organ builders Albiez (III/ped.), Grenzing (II/ped.), Beckerath (II/ped.), Mayer (2 new instruments III/ped.), two historically significant instruments (South German Baroque organ/Italian Renaissance organ) as well as a whole number of other smaller instruments for various purposes.
+Since 2019 the Robert Schumann Conservatory has an own large concert and instruction organ constructed by the Rieger organ building company. the instrument is located in the Albertus Magnus church nearby the University.

 Prof. Jürgen Kursawa